 Skin markings on babies fall into two categories: those present from birth (congenital) and those that develop after birth.
 Depending on the type, these are very common and usually little cause for concern.

-Look out for any or all of conditions and talk to your pediatrician about cures:
+Look out for any or all of the conditions and talk to your pediatrician about cures:

 Baby acne: Many babies develop acne shortly after birth.
 Though the cause is unknown, there is a theory that Mom’s hormones during the last weeks of pregnancy cause these tiny pimples.
-There is no reason to treat these pimples—a mild, unscented soap and water is all that is needed to cleanse the skin.
+There is no reason to treat these pimples—mild, unscented soap, and water is all that is needed to cleanse the skin.
 They will go away on their own in a few weeks or months with normal cleaning.

-Peeling skin: Nearly all newborns have peeling skin, especially if your baby was born after the due date.
+Peeling skin: Nearly all newborns have to peel skin, especially if your baby was born after the due date.
 Eventually, newborn skin will be there.

 Milia: Milia are tiny white bumps on the skin, typically on the cheeks, nose, and chin.
 Blocked oil glands are the culprit, and these disappear after the first few weeks of life.